ucl-codec/cloud_infrastructure/README.md

 python3 -m venv .aws_fbm_env
 ```

-Whenever you need to reactivate the environment in future, you do this with
+Activate the environment.
+You will need to do this when returning in the future.
 ```bash
 source .aws_fbm_env/bin/activate
 ```